Frequently Asked Questions

 It's important that we keep this platform safe, constructive, and respectful.

-This is about protecting open, honest critique — without opening the door to harassment or abuse.
+This is about protecting open and honest critique, without opening the door to harassment or abuse.

 Is Paperstars anonymous?

-Yes — all reviews are anonymous by default, but your academic status is verified.
+Yes.
+All reviews are anonymous by default, but your academic status can be verified.

 This lets researchers give honest, critical feedback without fear of professional repercussions.